christinazavou/ANNFASS/documentation/papers/generic/octant_based/ocnn.md

 Works for 3D shapes in different representations

 ##### Idea
-perform 3D CNN operations only on the sparse octants occupied by the boundaary surfaces of 3D shapes!!
+perform 3D CNN operations only on the sparse octants occupied by the boundary surfaces of 3D shapes!!

 so do convolution on sample points of leaf octrees (fine representation), pool and return result to higher nodes, do convolution on higher nodes etc...